statsite/statsite/README.md

   `lower`, `upper`, and `rate`.
   Defaults to false.

+* extended\_counters\_include : Allows you to configure which extended counters to include through a comma separated list of values, extended\_counters must be set to true.

 * prefix\_binary\_stream : If enabled, the keys streamed to a the stream\_cmd
   when using binary\_stream mode are also prefixed.
 By default, this is false, and keys do not get the prefix.